Microsoft Exchange Server 2010, 2013, or 2016

 The Reporting section shows statuses of previous backup jobs.
 Use the Backup Type filter to get only Microsoft Exchange backup jobs.

 The following database properties are updated after taking Exchange backups with OBRM.

 Restore Exchange databases from the cloud

-Use the OBRM application to restore protected Exchange Databases to the local machine.
+Use OBRM to restore the protected Exchange databases to the local machine.

-To Restore the database for a chosen date, restore its previous FULL backup (mouse right-click andgt; Restore) with the subsequent incremental backup.
+To restore the database for a chosen date, restore its previous full backup (right-click Restore) with the subsequent incremental backup.
 When importing the database, it will be possible to choose the needed date.

-Select the location to restore files to and click OK.
+Select the location to restore files to, and then click OK.

 Wait for the recovery completion.

 Recover to a Microsoft Exchange server